nycmta/nycmta.github.io/README.md

-# NYC MTA Subway Ridership Analysis
+# The Pulse of NYC: Weather, Events, and the Subway

 ## Project Overview

-This project analyzes the impact of weather events and large-scale public events on NYC subway ridership at the station level from 2020 to 2025.
+This project analyzes how **extreme weather** and **mega-events** impact NYC subway ridership at the station level.
+By examining over 2 million hourly ridership records from January 2024 to October 2025, we uncover hidden patterns in Manhattan's daily commute.

-**Team Members:**
+**Course:** P8105 Data Science I | Fall 2025

+## Team Members

 - William M. Donovan (wd2328)
 - Hantang Qin (hq2229)
 - Yongyan Liu (yl6107)